GStones/moke-kit/README.md

 ## What is moke-kit?

-moke-kit is a toolkit for building a [Domain-Driven Hexagon](https://github.com/Sairyss/domain-driven-hexagon) microservices/monolithic in Go.
+moke-kit is a toolkit for building a microservices/monolithic in Go.
 You can develop as a monolithic service and deploy it as a microservice.
 Just like building with LEGO, you can assemble the service as you like.

 ## Diagram